mwildehahn/pydantic-ai-gepa/REFACTOR.md

 **Optionally wrap old API to use new implementation** - can be added later if needed.

 **Note:** This step is optional and can be deferred.
-The manual iteration pattern provides full control and is the recommended approach for initial development.
-A high-level wrapper like `optimize_agent_prompts()` can be added later based on actual usage patterns.
+The manual iteration pattern provides full control and is the recommended approach for initial development, even though the `optimize_agent()` helper exists for convenience.

 ### Step 12: Integration Testing